Fauci doesn't expect surge from new subvariant; Cambria adds 2 COVID-19 deaths

-JOHNSTOWN, Pa. – The Biden Administration's chief medical adviser said the nation should expect to see COVID-19 cases rise again later this spring – but he doesn't expect a surge or a need to reinstate restrictions.
+The Biden administration’s chief medical adviser said the nation should expect to see COVID-19 cases rise again later this spring – but he doesn’t expect a surge or a need to reinstate restrictions.

 The omicron “BA.2” subvariant is driving up cases in Europe and Asia, including Hong Kong, and now accounts for about 30% of infections in the United States.

-But Fauci told ABC's "This Week" that studies have shown the subvariant is not evading immunity from vaccinations and recent infections, which should lessen its impact.
+But Dr. Anthony Fauci told ABC’s “This Week” that studies have shown the subvariant is not evading immunity from vaccinations and recent infections, which should lessen its impact.

-"Hopefully, we won't see a surge," he said.
-"I don't think we will.
-The easiest way to prevent that is to continue to get people vaccinated.
-And for those who have been vaccinated, to continue to get them boosted, so that’s really where we stand right now."
+“Hopefully, we won’t see a surge,” Fauci said.
+“I don’t think we will.
+The easiest way to prevent that is to continue to get people vaccinated. and for those who have been vaccinated, to continue to get them boosted, so that’s really where we stand right now.”

 Efforts continue to encourage vaccinations and boosters across the U.S.